microsoft/mu_tiano_platforms/Platforms/Docs/Common/Features/feature_memoryprotection.md

 over a decade.
 Coupled with the inconsistency of security capabilities inherit to vendor firmware implementations, UEFI firmware has become an increasingly attractive system attack vector.

-`QemuQ35Pkg` allows experimentation with the memory protections being offered in physical platforms.
+`QemuQ35Pkg` and `QemuSbsaPkg` allow experimentation with the memory protections being offered in physical platforms.

 Memory protections are ON by default on Q35 and SBSA.
 To disable memory protection add `BLD_*_MEMORY_PROTECTION=FALSE` to your `stuart_build` command.
 Example: